albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 Nodes have labels (e.g. the `Book` node is labelled "Book") and some properties -- for example, the `Book` node has two properties, `isbn` and `title`.
 Node properties are just the same as the attributes we previously identified in our ER diagram.

 Edges have labels too (e.g. the edge connecting `User` and `Book` is labelled "Reviewed").
-Note how some edges also have properties -- for example, the `Reviewed` edge has the `rating` property, which stores the rating a user gave to a book, and the `Published by` edge has a `year` property, i.e. the year the book was published.
-Other edges don't have properties -- for example, the `In City` edge that connects a user to the city where they live: we don't need to store any extra data on that relationship.
+Some edges also have properties -- for example, the `Reviewed` edge has the `rating` property, which stores the rating a user gave to a book, and the `Published by` edge has a `year` property, i.e. the year the book was published.
+Other edges don't have properties -- for example, the `In City` edge which connects a user to the city where they live doesn't have properties because we don't need to store extra data on that relationship.

 The picture above represents the *schema* of our graph model.
-When we create a graph instance and store some data in it, here is how it could be pictured (note that this is just a subset of the entire graph):
+When we create a graph instance and store some data in it, here is how it could be pictured this is just a subset of the entire graph):

 <img src="Graph2.png" alt="Graph2" style="zoom:50%;" />